Will & Andrea

 In 2003 we purchased a house on three acres in which to raise our family.
 We knew at the time we would someday have a kennel on the premises, but the timing wasn't right at that point.
 You must understand, owning a kennel is like owning a dairy.
 The work never ends.
 There is always a living creature to be cared for and you are tied pretty tightly down.
 Basically, you can check out anytime you like, but you can never leave...

-Our kiddos needed us both around for hockey, soccer, and volleyball games, spelling bees, swim meets, cross country races, and wrestling meets.
+Our kiddos needed us both around for hockey, soccer, and volleyball games, spelling bees, swim meets, cross country races, wrestling meets, and for puberty survival tips.
 So, we waited.

-Dezi, our second and self-proclaimed middle child, graduated CFHS in 2011, took off on a Grand Adventure and came back with Jake Lorenzen and an engagement ring.
-She creates beautiful art with all kinds of paints and mediums, photography, and flowers, but her most beautiful creation thus far is Jack, our grandson.
-The overflowing adorableness in the photos above?
-Yep, that's Jack!
-Jake is finishing up his degree in Linguistics at UM.
-And, he's pretty much awesome.
+Dezi, our second and self-proclaimed middle child, graduated CFHS in 2011, took off on a Grand Adventure and came back with Jake Lorenzen (who gives the quietest, mildest zingers known to mankind) and an engagement ring.
+She creates beautiful art with all kinds of paints and mediums, photography, and flowers, but her most beautiful creations thus far are Jack and Alice, our first two grandbabies.

 Zayne graduated CFHS in 2014 and served our country for four years in the Air Force repairing and maintaining F-16s and C137s.
 He had all kinds of honors and promotions that he gets embarrassed about when I brag, so I will refrain.
-Recently done with his stint, he is excited to be working in a diesel repair shop in Kalispell, which has been what he has wanted to do since he was on his knees pushing around Hot Wheels.
-I'm hoping that his gear-head brain will be stimulated enough at work that he will break his habit of hauling automotive "projects" into our driveway.
-Hope springs eternal, or so I've heard.
+He married Katie, the sweetest daughter-in-law we've ever had, in May 2021 and is currently in Colorado working on getting a commercial pilot's license.

 That's pretty much us!
-Will geeks out about Nosework and training and will talk to you about it until your ears bleed.
+Will geeks out about Nosework and training and competitive bbq and will talk to you about it until your ears bleed.
 I love to read and write and will talk books with anyone who escapes from Will with their hearing intact.

 Thank you so much for reading my ramblings, but even more so, thank you from our hearts for even considering trusting us to care for your precious four-legged family member.
 It is an honor that we do not take lightly.